 The exhibitions showcased here are displayed in a number of different languages including English.
 It is best to visit the museum before exploring the caves and petroglyphs site.

 The museum helps you to put everything into context, and it provides some information on where specific carvings are located.
 Additionally, the information placards can help you to understand what various symbols and imagery mean.

-Tourism in Azerbaijan is still a relatively new concept.
+Do remember that Azerbaijan is still relatively new to tourism.
 It wasn’t until Baku hosted the Eurovision song contest in 2012 that people really started to consider visiting the country.